 - 1. Submission of a gradable assignment, such as a paper, test, exam or quiz. - 2.
-Participation in a gradable online discussion, as directed by an instructor, with classmates, in a way that is substantively and academically related to the enrolled course.

-- an instructor, such as synchronous lecture, in a way that is substantively and academically related to the enrolled course.
+Participation in a gradable online discussion, as directed by an instructor, with classmates, in a way that is substantively and academically related to the enrolled course. - Participation in a gradable online discussion with an instructor, such as synchronous lecture, in a way that is substantively and academically related to the enrolled course.

-The purpose of substantive interaction in an online discussion forum or thread is to promote comprehension of the academic topic through a collaborative, collective and interactive conversation.
+The purpose of substantive interaction in an online

+discussion forum or thread is to promote comprehension of the academic topic through a collaborative, collective and interactive conversation.
 Substantive interaction involves a sustained, interactive communication.
 A substantive post adds to the discussion and encourages a response from fellow students.
-A student's discussion post may include a well - conversation.
-Substantive interaction involves a sustained, interactive communication.
-A substantive post adds to the discussion and encourages a response from fellow students.
 A student's discussion post may include a well thought out opinion that applies ideas relevant to the course content.
 It may compare and contrast the posts of others, perceptions of each student experience of facts may also vary based on the student's perception.
 In some cases, the values of an outcome may be explored that further expands on the discussion thread.
 By substantively interacting, it opens up the lines of communication with fellow classmates and instructors to help foster and promote a deeper academic understanding of the topics discussed in the course, which will contribute to student academic achievement.
-Some examples of substantive posts that will be considered an ARA: - Making associations between coursework readings and the interactive discussion. - Apply lessons from students' coursework or profession, clinical rotations or externship, and/or life to the interactive discussion. - Ask additional questions of your classmates. - Explain why you agree or disagree, offering specific examples to support your perspective. - Create and expand upon comprehensive academic thoughts on the academic topic that are at least 50 words. - Some examples of non-substantive posts that will not be considered an ARA: - Discuss topics unrelated to the academic coursework (i.e. the plot line of your favorite television show). - Mocking or insulting classmates for their opinions.
+Some examples of substantive posts that will be considered an ARA:

+- Making associations between coursework readings and the interactive discussion. - Apply lessons from students' coursework or profession, clinical rotations or externship, and/or life to the interactive discussion. - Ask additional questions of your classmates. - Explain why you agree or disagree, offering specific examples to support your perspective. - Create and expand upon comprehensive academic thoughts on the academic topic that are at least 50 words. - Some examples of non-substantive posts that will not be considered an ARA: - Discuss topics unrelated to the academic coursework (i.e. the plot line of your favorite television show). - Mocking or insulting classmates for their opinions. - Asking questions of the instructor that are not academically substantive in nature or related to the specific course (i.e. "will this test be hard?")

-- Asking questions of the instructor that are not academically substantive in nature or related to the specific course (i.e. "will this test be hard?") - Offering a two word response like "I disagree," without further explanation. - Merely logging into an online course without active participation (as described above) does not constitute attendance. - Work submitted outside the Learning Management System does not count toward attendance.
+- Offering a two word response like "I disagree," without further explanation. - Merely logging into an online course without active participation (as described above) does not constitute attendance. - Work submitted outside the Learning Management System does not count toward attendance.